 My story is one of extreme high accomplishments and getting back up again following life’s most challenging blows.

 Interestingly, just like my work as a stuntwoman, inside me was the will to “get up again.”
-Because of the most recent giant, a diagnosis of ovarian stage 4 terminal cancer on Sept.
-11,2019, I have discovered a strength inside to, literally, shift the entire grid of my life to hope and courage.
-I could only receive this, there was nothing I could do, or did, to earn this grace.
+Because of the most recent giant, a diagnosis of stage 4 terminal ovarian cancer on Sept.
+11, 2019, I have discovered a strength inside to, literally, shift the entire grid of my life to hope and courage.
+It is through grace that I could receive this.
+There was nothing I did, or could do, to earn this grace.

 Terri’s book, Live Courageously, is available on Amazon.